 We all know dogs can’t eat chocolate.
-But, there are still plenty of DIY dog valentines treats for your dog that they will love!
+But luckily there are plenty of DIY dog valentines treats for your dog that they will love!

 We found a delicious and easy recipe, Frozen Peanut Butter & Yogurt Hearts, that is the perfect DIY Dog Valentine Treats recipe to show your pup how much you truly love them.